Modelling DDoS Attacks in IoT Networks using Machine Learning: Methodology

 \subsection{Semi-Supervised Learning}

-Our semi-supervised learning component, which is highlighted in green in Fig. \ref{fig2}, is similar to the supervised learning described earlier.
+Our semi-supervised learning component, which is labelled "Semi-Supervised Learning" in Fig. \ref{fig2}, is similar to the supervised learning described earlier.
 The major difference is that rather than using manually labelled data as input to the ML models, we fed the output of the unsupervised learning (K-Means clustering) into the models.
 In essence, K-Means is used to automatically label (classify) the data, which is then used to train the supervised model.
 By doing this we create a hybrid of a supervised and unsupervised model, or in this context, a semi-supervised model.
-The output of this model is then compared with the two other models (supervised and unsupervised).
+The output of this model is then compared to the two other models (supervised and unsupervised).